mdj128/yt-hero-pipeline/README.md

 Feel free to fork and adapt the workflow—pull requests with improvements to the controller, documentation, or tooling are welcome.
 Please run through the tutorial steps before submitting edits so the pipeline remains reproducible.

 ## License
-See the root-level license file or video description for usage terms covering generated art, 3D assets, and the SUPER Character Controller package.
+See the root-level license file or video description for usage terms covering generated art and 3D assets.
+The third-party Asset Store packages listed above are **not** distributed here; obtain them directly from Unity under their respective licenses.